Skip to main content

 Policy Fellowship

 Through a paid fellowship program, uAspire supports college students to build advocacy skills to change financial aid systems to be more equitable, simple, and transparent. uAspire’s fellowship program is designed for college students who have experienced navigating financial aid systems while pursuing their degree.
+Fellows must attend college in California, Massachusetts, and New York.

 Eligibility

-uAspire is committed to building a policy fellows cohort with diverse lived and college-attending experiences that equip our team to advance student-centered change in higher education policy.
+uAspire is committed to building a policy fellows cohort with diverse lived and college-attending experiences that equips our team to advance student-centered change in higher education policy.
 Candidates are curious about policymaking, outspoken about their ideas, passionate about making change, and committed to issues of equity in higher education!

 Compensation

-$750/month stipend for completion of program projects.
+$750/month stipend for completion of program projects (total $2,250)

 Policy Fellowship